 Issue 1-1-2: LS on Rel-18 MIMO OTA progress

-Moderator’s note: R4-2408908 is reserved for the LS.
+Moderator’s note: R4-2408908 is reserved for the LS, draft version was uploaded to the draft folder.

 Proposals

 Proposal 1: With concluding the MIMO OTA performance requirements, an LS to other OTA groups is needed to ensure industry coordination on this topic.